Things to do This February Half Term

 BARRY

-The LITTLE TRAIL at Dyffryn House & Gardens runs to the 26th February between 10am and 4pm.
+The Y MIS BACH at Dyffryn House & Gardens runs from the 14th to the 22nd February between 10am and 4pm.
 The event is FREE but normal admission charges will apply.
 Who knows, the kids could end up doing your garden when you get home.
 For more details, go here – TRAIL

 CARDIFF